Week 6 was Katherine Johnson’s week!

 “I enjoyed learning about what they used to build the solar orbiter to stop it from being damaged during the launch and while it orbits the sun.”

-“I think that its been one of the most informative tutorials so far.
-I have learnt some interesting new things, normally I don’t really like learning about space, but I loved watching the launches, and seeing the process behind the satellite was EXTREMELY fascinating!”
+“I think that it’s been one of the most informative tutorials so far.
+I have learnt some interesting new things, normally I don’t like learning about space, but I loved watching the launches and seeing the process behind the satellite was EXTREMELY fascinating!”

 “The opportunity to hear from inspirational women in jobs I may consider for the future.”

 Friday Instagram LIVE @Stemettes Week 6: in conversation with @Kaluza_tech role models; Nina, Ioanna, and Isabelle to #STEMModeIn Friday Live! #WomenInTech #WomenInSTEM ♻️?#CoreStemette Jazmin hosts Friday afternoon of STEM: https://t.co/Vpa6YXqNAZ

 — Stemettes ® ?★ # + (@Stemettes) May 1, 2020

 We received some great overall feedback from week 6 too!